homenc/HElib/NEW_INSTALL.md

 ## HElib build options

 ### Generic options
-- `BUILD_SHARED`: Build as shared library.
+- `BUILD_SHARED=ON/OFF` (default is ON): Build as shared library.
+  Note that buildinh HElib (regardless of BUILD_SHARED) will fail if NTL is not built as a shared library.
+The default for NTL is static library, to build NTL as a shared library use `./configure SHARED=on` in step 1.
 - `CMAKE_BUILD_TYPE`: Choose the type of build, options are: Debug, RelWithDebInfo, Release, MinSizeRel.
 - `CMAKE_INSTALL_PREFIX`: Desired installation directory for HElib.
 - `ENABLE_ARMADILLO`: Use Armadillo to speed up FFTs.
 Requires a system-wide installation of Armadillo version >= 7.800.0.
 Defaults to `OFF`.
-- `ENABLE_TEST`: Enable building of the tests.
+- `ENABLE_TEST=ON/OFF` (default is OFF): Enable building of tests.
 This will include an automatic download step for the google test framework.
-- `ENABLE_THREADS`: Enable threading support.
-This must be on if and only if NTL was build with `NTL_THREADS=ON`.
+- `ENABLE_THREADS=ON/OFF` (default is ON): Enable threading support.
+This must be on if and only if NTL was built with `NTL_THREADS=ON`.
-- `PEDANTIC_BUILD`: Use `-Wall -Wpedantic -Wextra -Werror` during build.
+- `PEDANTIC_BUILD=ON/OFF` (default is OFF): Use `-Wall -Wpedantic -Wextra -Werror` during build.
 HElib currently will not build with these flags.

 ### Parameters specific to option 1 (package build)
 - `PACKAGE_DIR`: Location that a package build will be installed to.
 Defaults